D4nYCS/Debian-D4ny/README.md

-# Debian-titus
+# Debian-D4ny
-Debian customizations from Chris Titus Tech
+Debian customizations from D4ny

 ## Requirements
 _This install changes Debian to the SID (Dev) Branch_